greencloudcomputing/docs/docs/API/Authentication.md

 GreenCloud take security VERY seriously.
 As such we make use of Two Factor Authentication.
 We strongly recommend that you enable 2FA on your GreenCloud account to ensure that you account does not become compromised by some malicious actor.

-If the account has 2FA enabled then you will need to pass to this end point the code from the 3rd parth authentication app you use to perform 2FA.
+If the account has 2FA enabled then you will need to pass to this end point the code from the 3rd party authentication app you use to perform 2FA.
 IF you are not familiar with 2FA this is a good resource to understand it -: [What is 2FA](https://authy.com/what-is-2fa/)

 End Point: [https://api.greencloud.dev/api/auth/2FA](https://api.greencloud.dev/api/auth/2FA)